Iran

 Upr cycle

 Iran was last reviewed in November 2019.
-Their next review is in 8 months, which is scheduled for November 2024.
-It is currently in the Drafting period phase of its UPR cycle.
+Their next review is in 1 month, which is scheduled for November 2024.
+It is currently in the NGO submission phase of its UPR cycle.
 To find out more about the UPR lifecycle click on the Uproar Tools button

 Digital Rights and Free Expression Recommendations